What is a Targeted Attack?

 Targeted attacks against civil society are not new.
 One of the first widely documented cases, known as GhostNet, was uncovered in 2008 and targeted the Dalai Lama’s office in India, along with other organizations supporting Tibetan causes.

-In 2020, In 2020, The Pegasus Project—a groundbreaking collaboration by more than 80 journalists from 17 media outlets in 10 countries, coordinated by the nonprofit Forbidden Stories and Amnesty International’s Security Lab—revealed how Pegasus had been used to facilitate human-rights violations on a massive scale.
+In 2021, The Pegasus Project—a groundbreaking collaboration by more than 80 journalists from 17 media outlets in 10 countries, coordinated by the nonprofit Forbidden Stories and Amnesty International’s Security Lab—revealed how the spyware Pegasus had been used to facilitate human-rights violations on a massive scale.

 Amnesty’s forensic analysis of targeted devices confirmed that Pegasus was being deployed against activists, journalists, and lawyers across multiple continents.
-Targeted attacks against human rights defenders and journalists became so widespread, that in 2022 Amnesty International conducted a campaign demanding the stop of unlawful surveillance of human rights defenders
+Targeted attacks had became so widespread, that in 2022 Amnesty International conducted a campaign demanding the stop of unlawful surveillance of human rights defenders

-In 2021, the US Government had placed NSO on the commerce department blacklist because the company had engaged in activities “that are contrary to the national security or foreign policy interest of the United States.”
-That same year, legal action was taken against the NSO Group.
+In 2021, the US Government placed NSO on the commerce department blacklist because the company had engaged in activities “that are contrary to the national security or foreign policy interest of the United States.”

 2025 and Beyond